JasonJWilliamsNY/biocoding_2015/lessons/dna_extraction_protocol.md

 5. Transfer the supernatant to a clean **labeled** microcentrifuge tube and dispose of the tube with the pelleted debris
 6. Add 500l of isopropanol to the supernatant.
 Invert the tube several (30-40) times.
 7. Pellet the DNA by centrifugation at 4^o C at >10,000 x g for 10 minutes
-7. Carefully pour off the isopropanol without disturbing the DNA pellet
+8. Carefully pour off the isopropanol without disturbing the DNA pellet
-8. Rinse the pellet with 70% ethanol, without disturbing the pellet.
-Pour off the ethanol and repeat. **If the pellet becomes dislodged during these rinses, centrifuge briefly again - the pellet IS your DNA; don't loose it! **
+9. Rinse the pellet with 70% ethanol, without disturbing the pellet.
+Spin the tube for 1 min at >10,000 g.
+Pour off the ethanol and repeat.

+     > **The pellet IS your DNA - don't loose it!**
+10. After pouring of any remaining ethanol, spin the tubes (containing only the empty pellets) for 1 min.
+Then use a pipette to remove any remaining ethanol.
+Let the pellet dry 1-2 min.
-9. Resuspend the pellet in 35l of TE-RNAse
+11. Resuspend the pellet in 35l of TE-RNAse
-10. Keep on ice or freeze until ready for PCR
+12. Keep the tubes on ice or freeze until ready for PCR

 ****
 #prepare PCR reactions for sequencing